f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/azure/README.md

 Teardown instructions
 ---------------------

-Naviagate to resources under appropriate resource group and delete the respective resources associated with current deployment (can be found under resource group -> deployments, If a new resource group is created then simply deleting that resource group will remove all the associated resources).
+1. Naviagate to resources under appropriate resource group and delete the respective resources associated with current deployment (can be found under resource group -> deployments, If a new resource group is created then simply deleting that resource group will remove all the associated resources).
+2. SSG resource group deletion - A new resource group with ssg name would be found under resource groups.
+Select option to delete resource group assoicated with SSG(this step would ensure to clean up all the azure resources associated with SSG creation).

 Troubleshooting
 ---------------